 Opportunity #1 Focal Point: A rolling exhibition and events programme centred in the cafe and other non-gallery spaces within Taigh Chearsabhagh.
-All disciplines welcome.
-Please state Focal Point in subject header.
+All are disciplines welcome.
+Please state Focal Point in the subject header.

-Opportunity #2 Workshop, Micro-residency & Talk: A four day micro-residency (worth £200 in kind) using either the print studio or darkroom, plus public talk about your work.
-Please state micro-residency in subject header.
+Opportunity #2 Workshop, Micro-residency & Talk: A four day micro-residency (worth £200 in-kind) using either the print studio or darkroom, including a public talk about your work.
+Please state Micro-residency in the subject header.

-To apply please send a short proposal, CV and support material (no more than 6 images) with the appropriate subject line header to:
+To apply please send a short proposal, your CV and, if appropriate, supporting material (No more than six images please) with the appropriate subject line header to:

 What you need to know

-- This opportunity is for artists living and working in the Uists and Barra and/or members of the UAA.
+- This opportunity is for artists living and working in the Uists and Barra and/or members of the Uist Arts Association (UAA).

-- Applications are being considered for exhibitions and or events to take place in our non-gallery spaces, we welcome proposals which consider the cafe, non gallery spaces and sites outside the building.
-Outwith UHI term time, (July – August) Studio 3 will also be made available.
-Please indicate in your proposal where you would like to see your project taking place and give reasons why you think this is an appropriate setting.
+- Applications are considered for exhibitions.
+We also welcome proposals which would make use of Taigh Chearsabhagh’s non gallery spaces and/or sites outside the building.
+Out with the University of the Highlands & Islands (UHI) term time (July – August), Studio 3 can also be made available.
+In your proposal, please tell us where you would envisage your project taking place and provide reasons why you think this would be an appropriate setting.

-- The Workshop micro-residency public talk will take place in Taigh Chearsabhagh and will last up to an hour, what format this takes is up to you and can be negotiated with the curatorial team.
+- The Workshop Micro-residency public talk (A condition of receiving funding) would take place in Taigh Chearsabhagh and last up to an hour.
+What format it would take would be up to the artist and agreed with the curatorial team.

-Taigh Chearsabhagh will provide an induction to the print studio and dark room facilities at the beginning of the Workshop micro-residency and will provide appropriate materials to conduct your residency.
+- Taigh Chearsabhagh provides an induction to the print studio and dark room facilities at the beginning of the Workshop micro-residency, as well as appropriate materials to complete the residency successfully.

-- Funding is awarded to practitioners towards exhibition/event costs.
-This will be negotiated between yourself and the curatorial team.
+- Funding awarded to practitioners towards exhibition and/or event costs and would be negotiated between the artist and the curatorial team.